Skip to main content

 Overview Tab

 The default tab when opening a patient chart.
-Contains:
+The sections that appear:

 • AI Summary — an AI-generated overview of the patient based on their notes, appointments, charges, forms, and quick notes.
 You can regenerate the summary, copy it, provide feedback (thumbs up/down), and ask follow-up questions through the AI Q&A interface.